kayjin03/SampleSCC/readme.txt

 This is read me file
-Welcome to P1 practical class Life is Good
+Welcome to P1 practical class Life is Good gooood